paulreece/polars_resources/polars_cheatsheet.md

 └──────┘
 ```
 `df.get_column("column_name")`<br/>
-When doing mathematical operations(excluding comparisons <, > etc) and transforming values with a hash, we want a series, so use square brackets.
-For everything else try to use Polars.col as a default
+When doing mathematical operations(excluding comparisons <, >, etc) and transforming values with a hash, we want to work with a series.
+This method returns the selected column as a `Series`
-Returns a Series.
-Mainly used in column-wise operations.

 ```Ruby
 df.get_column("year")
 =>